radcamp/radcamp.github.io/NYC2019/02_ipyrad_partI_CLI.md

 ```

 In-depth operations of step 3:
+* concatenating - If multiple fastq edits per sample then pile them all together
+* join merged/unmerged pairs - For PE data merge overlapping reads per mate pair
 * dereplicating - Merge all identical reads
 * clustering - Find reads matching by sequence similarity threshold
 * building clusters - Group similar reads into clusters
-* chunking - Subsample cluster files to improve performance of alignment step
+* chunking clusters - Subsample cluster files to improve performance of alignment step
-* aligning - Align all clusters
+* aligning clusters - Align all clusters
-* concatenating - Gather chunked clusters into one full file of aligned clusters
+* concat clusters - Gather chunked clusters into one full file of aligned clusters
+* calc cluster stats - Just as it says.

 Again we can examine the results.
-The stats output tells you how many
+The stats output tells you how many clusters
-clusters were found ('clusters_total'), and the number of clusters that pass the mindepth
+were found ('clusters_total'), and the number of clusters that pass the mindepth
 thresholds ('clusters_hidepth').
-We'll go into more detail about mindepth settings in some of
+We'll go into more detail about mindepth settings
-the advanced tutorials but for now all you need to know is that by
-default step 3 will filter out clusters that only have a handful of
-reads on the assumption that these are probably all mostly due to
-sequencing error.
+in some of the advanced tutorials.

 ```bash
 $ ipyrad -p params-peddrad.txt -r